 Health Centre

-The Health Centre is located in the Wellbeing Centre.
+The Health Centre is located in the Health and Wellbeing Centre.
 Hours are 8.45am – 3.00pm.

 Important Points

-• Contact number and address details of all parents/carers & emergency contacts need to be updated of any changes.
+• Contact number and address details of all parents/carers & emergency contacts need to be updated promptly if they have changed

 • Please contact the Nurse if there are any health issues or injury.